kshitijalwadhi/AndrewNG_ML_Assignments/README.md

-# This repo contains the solutions to Andrew NG's course on Machine Learning.
+# This repo contains the solutions to Andrew NG's course on Machine Learning (Stanford - Coursera).
 (Will be updated in accordance with progress in course)